 Which sounds better and increases stakeholder confidence, fixed cost or variable cost?

 Of course, it’s important that a product delivers on its promises and the needs of its customers.
-It’s no good spending an exact amount of time and an exact amount of money, if at the end, you have a product that nobody wants or can use effectively.
+It’s no good spending an exact amount of time and an exact amount of money if, in the end, you have a product that nobody wants or can use effectively.

 So Agile contracts focus on the following: